mechatroner/RBQL/README.md

 [Official Site](https://rbql.org/)

 ### Main Features
-* Use Python or Java Script expressions inside _SELECT_, _UPDATE_, _WHERE_ and _ORDER BY_ statements
+* Use Python or JavaScript expressions inside _SELECT_, _UPDATE_, _WHERE_ and _ORDER BY_ statements
-* Result set of any query immediately becomes a first-class table on it's own.
+* Result set of any query immediately becomes a first-class table on it's own
-* Output entries appear in the same order as in input unless _ORDER BY_ is provided.
+* Output entries appear in the same order as in input unless _ORDER BY_ is provided
-* Input csv/tsv spreadsheet may contain varying number of entries (but select query must be written in a way that prevents output of missing values)
+* Supports input tables with inconsistent number of fields per record
-* Works out of the box, no external dependencies.
+* Works out of the box, no external dependencies

 ### Supported SQL Keywords (Keywords are case insensitive)